ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 The lifetime of a signal consists of any number of `next` events, followed by one `error`, `completed` or `interrupted` event (but no combination of those).

+### Signal Producers

+A **signal producer**, represented by the [SignalProducer][] class, creates Signals and performs side effects.

+They can be used to represent operations or tasks, like network requests, where each invocation of `start()` will create a new underlying operation.
+The produced signal is returned to the caller, who can observe the result of the task by observing the signal.

+Because of the behavior of `start()`, different Signals created from the producer may see a different version of events the events may arrive in a different order between signals, or the stream might be completely different!
+However, this behavior ensures that consumers will receive the results, in contrast to a plain signal that might send results befor any observers are attached.

+Starting a signal returns a [disposable](#disposables) which can be used to interrupt/cancel the work associated Signal.

 ### Subscription

 A **subscriber** is anything that is waiting or capable of waiting for events